Desiigner

 Sidney Royel Selby III (born May 3, 1997), better known by his stage name Desiigner, is an American rapper and singer.
 He is best known for his 2015 debut single "Panda", which topped the Billboard Hot 100.
 Shortly after the song gained viral status online, he signed with Kanye West's GOOD Music, an imprint of Def Jam Recordings.
-Without releasing a debut studio album, he parted ways with both labels in 2019.
+The track served as the lead single for his debut mixtape, New English (2016), which had modest commercial success.

+His 2016 follow-up single, "Tiimmy Turner", peaked at number 34 on the Billboard Hot 100.
+In 2017, he was featured on the remix of South Korean boy band BTS' single "Mic Drop", which peaked at number 28 on the Hot 100.
+After releasing his debut EP, L.O.D., in 2018, Desiigner parted ways with both GOOD and Def Jam in 2019.

-In July 2016, he released the follow-up single "Tiimmy Turner", which peaked at number 34 on the Billboard Hot 100.
-Despite this, Desiigner is frequently described as a one-hit wonder.
+Despite having three top-40 hits in the United States, Desiigner is frequently described as a one-hit wonder.

 Early life

-Sidney Royel Selby III was born on May 3, 1997, in Brooklyn, New York City.
+Sidney Royel Selby III was born on May 3, 1997, in Brooklyn.
 He is of Afro-Barbadian and African American descent, and is the grandson of blues musician Sidney "Guitar Crusher" Selby.
 He grew up in the Louis Armstrong housing projects in the Bedford–Stuyvesant neighborhood.
 He began practicing vocals at school choir and church.
 At the age of 14, he embarked on his musical career.